 Meaning and History

 Bottles with the harp logo are highly recognizable and in great demand.
 The image of a musical instrument appeared on labels in 1862.
 It is modeled after the Trinity College Harp, the legendary symbol of Ireland since the time of King Henry VIII.
-The brewery officially registered its emblem in 1875 after releasing the Trade Marks Registration Act.
+The brewery officially registered its emblem in 1875, following the Trade Marks Registration Act.
 Moreover, her harp is turned not to the left but to the right, which differs from the Irish national coat of arms drawing.
 There are six versions of the original emblem in total.

 1759 – 1862